 To make it easier, Kimball says it’s best to eat something every three to four hours that has balanced sources of protein and fat to keep your blood sugar steady.
 Also, stay hydrated, move your body when you can and get enough sleep — all things we know can help avoid the roller coaster of blood sugar spike and crashes.

-Place a Wager
+5. Place a Wager

 Betting has a well-deserved bad reputation, but wagering that you’ll be successful at a challenge is a tried-and-true tactic.
 “Making a bet holds you accountable for your actions,” says Sheinbaum.
 “If you slip up, you know there’ll be consequences in addition to letting yourself down.”

 Once you have your support squad on board for the challenge, one way to make it extra juicy is to ask everyone to chip in a certain amount of money — Sheinbaum says anything from a $100 to $1,000 grand prize tends to make people more likely to commit — and those who stick to the challenge can split the pot.
-(If your squad only consists of two people, you can also wagers a nice dinner or massage or even a chore, like mowing the lawn).
+(If your squad only consists of two people, you can also wager a nice dinner, massage or even a chore, like mowing the lawn).

 Another idea: Set a reward that you only get at the end of the challenge if you succeed.
 That could be a new tech toy, a winter coat you’ve been eyeing, or a cozy staycation where you actually power down your computer.
-“With a potential reward at the end of the month, you may be more motivated to see it through because you’ll have something to look forward to on February 1st,” says Sheinbaum.
+“With a potential reward at the end of the month, you may be more motivated to see it through because you’ll have something to look forward to on February 1,” says Sheinbaum.
 Plus, you won’t be spending money on booze throughout your sober month, so you can opt to spend that cash on something else.

-As you plan COVID-safe social get-togethers, keep that booze-free momentum going.
-Instead of meeting at the bar, organize a game night or a day at the park.
-Rather than attending happy hour, try recruiting friends for an in-person or streaming workout class.
 “When you aren’t drinking with friends, you can be more present in the activity and conversation, and can listen carefully to their thoughts and feelings without a filter making things fuzzy,” Sheinbaum says.
 “You can have clearer communication without the possibility of misunderstandings related to slurred speech and other distractions."